Donald Trump Golfs, Dines At 3 Trump Properties In 2 Days, Melania To Mar-A-Lago

 Following the humiliating collapse of his signature “TrumpCare” health care legislation in the United States House of Representatives on Friday, Donald Trump spent the weekend visiting three “Trump” branded properties in less than two full days on Saturday and Sunday, twice playing golf at Trump National Golf Club in Sterling, Virginia, and also dining at the newly opened Trump International Hotel in Washington D.C.

-Trump’s visits to his own properties are controversial because taxpayer funds used to finance his trips their would go straight into Trump’s own private company coffers.
+Trump’s visits to his own properties are controversial because taxpayer funds used to finance his trips there would go straight into Trump’s own private company coffers.

 The White House has not acknowledged Trump’s activities at the Trump-branded properties, saying that he spent the time holding “meetings.”
 But media reports and photographs compiled by the political site Think Progress confirmed that Trump golfed on Saturday and then likely again on Sunday at the Trump-branded course about 30 miles from the White House.

 The White House Press pool confirmed that Trump ate dinner at his new hotel in Washington D.C., arriving at 9:06 p.m. on Saturday evening.
-The pool report said that the identities of Trump’s dining partners, if any were “unclear.”
+The pool report said that the identities of Trump’s dining partners, if any, were “unclear.”

 New York Times Washington D.C. reporter Noah Weiland posted on Twitter that Trump dined at the BLT Prime restaurant in the hotel accompanied by his daughter Ivanka Trump and her husband, real estate heir Jared Kushner, who is also one of Trump’s top White House advisors.